KF-Art/icewm-personal-tunning/README.md

 Here, you will learn how to configure IceWM and tune it.
 Also, this is a explanation of the automated script's functioning.

 <H1>Installing Yay and enabling Arch Linux support (Artix Only)</H1>
 Into Artix, you will need to enable Arch Linux support and install Yay or any AUR helper.
+The last step will add extra, community and multilib Arch's repositories.
+If Artix repositories get more populated, this will not be necessary in the future.

     #Installing Yay
     pacman -S base-devel git